 Nope.
-The second web site skipped verse 21 too.
+The second web site skipped verse 21 also.

 I know how to count.
-This is the most studied and important book in world.
-How do two web sites BOTH skip verse 21?
+This is the most studied and essential book in world.
+How do two websites BOTH skip verse 21?
 I was going old school.
-I went for my preaching bible and this is where it got really weird . . .
+I went for my preaching Bible, and this is where it got bizarre. . .
 NOT THERE!
 Why would they skip a verse?
 It was just missing.
-I bet it is missing from your bible too . . .
+I bet it is missing from your Bible too . . .
 Check it.
 (Don’t read the footnote for a clue to our fun mystery!)
 I will wait.
 Go to Matthew 17 and start reading in verse 20.

-It’s missing right?
-Chances are really good that it’s missing!
-(There is a SMALL chance that the bible you are reading it’s NOT missing-keep reading.)
-I want to tell you about this missing verse, but first can I tell you a story?
+It’s missing.
+The chances are excellent that it's missing!
+(There is a SMALL chance that in the Bible you are reading it’s NOT missing; keep reading.)
+I want to tell you about this missing verse, but first, can I tell you a story?

 “Do you sell Alcohol in your store?” said the voice on the phone before I could say a word.
-I thought it was something like the famous central Indiana radio comic, Roy D. Mercer, who would prank call businesses.
-The cranky old caller used was so brash, direct and goofy sounding that I seriously thought I was being pranked.
+I thought it was someone like the famous central Indiana radio comic, Roy D. Mercer, who would prank call businesses.
+The voice that the cranky old caller used was so brash, direct, and goofy sounding that I seriously thought I was being pranked.

-You’ve got to know the setting where the call came in and the way the conversation continued to play out to fully get what was running through my head!
-It was my first college job and I really don’t know how I landed it as a freshman!
+You’ve got to know the setting of where the call came in and the way the conversation continued to play out to fully understand what was running through my head!
+It was my first college job, and I don't know how I landed it as a freshman!
 I worked in the center of campus at Cincinnati Christian College Bookstore.
 It was a bustling corridor for everyone coming and going to class.
-We sold Coke, CD’s (when you used to buy music on disks) and all the books required for a Seminary education.
-It was just a great place to work in the middle of all the social interaction on campus and I loved it.
-How did my crazy uncle Larry hear that I got this job, get the number and catch me at the front desk to prank call me already?
+We sold Coca Cola, CD's (when you used to buy music on disks), and all the books required for a Seminary education.
+It was just a great place to work in the middle of all the social interaction on campus, and I loved it.
+How did my crazy uncle Larry hear that I got this job, get the number, and catch me at the front desk to prank call me already?

 “Do you sell tobacco products at your store?” came the voice firing back at me before I could even get an answer out to the first question.

-Pressing in with my own questions I asked, “Is this Kevin calling from the dorm?”
-I didn’t think Kevin could fake such an angry old guy’s voice without breaking character at all.
-“You must be looking for another store sir”, I said to try and end the conversation.
-I was representing the sole undergrad position on staff as assistant to the bookstore manager, Darrin Bennet, and just in case this wasn’t a buddy from the dorms I had to hold some form of decorum.
+Pressing in with my questions I asked, "Is this Kevin calling from the dorm?"
+I didn't think Kevin could fake such an angry old guy's voice without breaking character at all.
+"You must be looking for another store, sir," I said to try and end the conversation.
+I was representing the single undergrad position on staff as the assistant to the bookstore manager, Darrin Bennet, and just in case this wasn’t a buddy from the dorms I had to hold some form of decorum.

 A mix between: